CESNET/ofm/comp/uvm/common/readme.rst

    * - comparer_disordered #(type CLASS_TYPE)
    * - comparer_taged #(type CLASS_TYPE)

-Comparators containt watch dog. you can setup maximum waiting time for model and dut transaction.
+All comparers contain a watchdog.
+You can set up the maximum waiting time for the model and DUT transactions.
-Maximum waiting time for model transaction can be required if dut can create result from partial input.
+Maximum waiting time for the model transactions may be necessary if the DUT can create results from partial input.

 .. list-table:: comparer classes
    :widths: 200 400